MCG-NJU/SportsMOT/competition.md

 *NOTE*

-- `Team` is required if you are participating together with others, i.e. teammates in a team should share the same `Team` name.
+- `Team` is required if you are participating together with others
+  - All of the participants in a team should share the same `Team` name.
 - `Affiliation` should be the full name, which can be easily recognized.
 - 📃 `Report` means a `pdf` which clearly explains the **models**, **settings** and **tricks** supporting the results.